- 2 Bedrooms

 - Private vacation home

 Your comfortable hideaway awaits in Myrtle Beach at this brilliant home.
-With 2 bedrooms, heating, AC, and a washing machine, this peaceful getaway is ideal for guests seeking a calming escape.
+With 2 bedrooms, heating, AC, and a washing machine, this relaxing getaway is ideal for guests seeking a calming escape.
 Make your holiday one for the books with a stay at our place.

 About the Area